mrmonarch20/Node.js-deployment-on-AWS/README.md

 Prerequisites
 Before you begin, ensure you have the following:

-An AWS account
+* An AWS account
-AWS CLI installed and configured
+* AWS CLI installed and configured
-An EC2 instance running Ubuntu
+* An EC2 instance running Ubuntu
-Node.js installed on your EC2 instance
+* Node.js installed on your EC2 instance
-SSH access to your EC2 instance
+* SSH access to your EC2 instance
-Setup
+  Setup:

-Step 1: Launch EC2 Instance
+•Step 1: Launch EC2 Instance
 Log in to the AWS Management Console.
 Navigate to EC2 Dashboard and click "Launch Instance".
-Select an Amazon Machine Image (AMI).
+->Select an Amazon Machine Image (AMI).
 We recommend using Ubuntu.
-Choose an instance type (e.g., t2.micro for free tier).
+->Choose an instance type (e.g., t2.micro for free tier).
-Configure the instance details, add storage, and configure security group to allow SSH (port 22).
+->Configure the instance details, add storage, and configure security group to allow SSH (port 22).
-Launch the instance and download the key pair.
+->Launch the instance and download the key pair.
-Step 2: Connect to EC2 Instance
+•Step 2: Connect to EC2 Instance
 Use the key pair to SSH into your EC2 instance:

 Run this command